DELINQUENT TAX SALE BIDDER INFORMATION COUNTY OF CHARLESTON

 There is an initial notice, called an Execution Notice, that is mailed April 1st or soon thereafter to notify the delinquent tax payer of their delinquent taxes due.
 No less than thirty (30) days after the initial notice is mailed, a secondary certified notice (mail levy) is mailed to the defaulting taxpayer.
 If the delinquent tax bill is still not paid and the county does not have a good signature on the mail levy return green card then a sign (hand levy poster) is placed on the property that serves as the levy on the property.
 The properties and the owners of record will be advertised in a local newspaper of general circulation before the property is subsequently sold at tax sale.

-You must register as a bidder and pay your $10 registration fee in person or by mail beginning Wednesday, November 1, 2017 (You can also use the online bidder registration form and mail in your registration).
+You must register as a bidder and pay your $10 registration fee in person or by mail beginning Friday, October 7, 2022.
+Registration will end on Monday, October 31, 2022.
 The sale is conducted in an open auction format.
 The highest responsive bidder wins the bid, and all bids must be paid in cash or certified funds before the close of the tax sale.

-For accommodation purposes, our real and mobile home tax sale is conducted in the Charleston County Council Chambers located on the second floor (Suite B249) of the Lonnie Hamilton, III Public Services Building located off Leeds Ave at 4045 Bridge View Dr, North Charleston, SC 29405.
+For accommodation purposes, our real and mobile home tax sale will be held at the Charleston Area Convention Center located at 5000 Coliseum Drive, North Charleston, SC 29418.
 Personal Property Tax Sales will be advertised as to where they will be held during the year.

 You must redeem the property within one year of the sale date by paying the delinquent taxes, penalties, costs, assessments, and interest due the bidder up to 12% along with your current year’s taxes with certified funds.
 Call the Delinquent Tax Office at (843)202-6570 to find out your redemption amount due.
 There is no redemption period for personal property tax sales (Boats/ Motors/Aircraft/Business Equipment/Furniture).
 The day of the personal property tax sale the bidder receives their receipt (bill of sale) and they own the property that same day.